SilkRose/Pony/stories/script-kitty/script-kitty.md

 *Let's make this worm smart.*

-She hosted a server from the computer she's using in another terminal, that way whenever she updated the worm every infected and newly added device to the botnet would use the latest version.
+She hosted a server from the computer she's using in another terminal, that way whenever she updated the worm every infected and newly added device to the botnet had somewhere to download instructions and payloads.

 Pawing at more keys, she added code to the worm to get the devices global position in the school.